-Sharad Samy serves as the General Counsel of Commonfund.
+Sharad Samy serves as the General Counsel and Secretary of Commonfund.
 He has extensive transactional and litigation experience, having served as the general counsel of two prominent investment management firms; as a partner of the international law firm of Orrick, Herrington & Sutcliffe LLP; and as counsel to both plaintiffs and defendants in complex civil litigation and arbitration matters.
 He has worked extensively in Connecticut, New York and the United Kingdom on matters involving jurisdictions in North America, South America, Europe, Africa and Asia.
-A naturalized citizen, Sharad was also a Judge Advocate for the U.S. Army Reserve from 1997 through 2008, having served in the Horn of Africa in connection with Operation Enduring Freedom and attaining the rank of Major.
-In addition to his professional activities, he is active in the veteran community, serving as a Trustee of the State of Connecticut Board of Veterans Affairs and the Judge Advocate for Post 6933 of the Veterans of Foreign Wars.
-He is also active in the non-profit community, serving as a Director of the Karam Foundation, an aid organization supporting young Syrian refugees, and a Friend of the Board to A Better Chance, Darien.
-Through Lawyers for Children America, Sharad also represents children on a pro bono basis in neglect and abuse cases.
+Sharad was a Judge Advocate for the U.S. Army Reserve from 1997 through 2008, having served in the Horn of Africa in connection with Operation Enduring Freedom, and he currently serves as a Major in the Connecticut Army National Guard.
+In addition to his professional activities, he is active in the veteran community, serving as a Trustee of the State of Connecticut Board of Veterans Affairs and as the Judge Advocate for Post 6933 of the Veterans of Foreign Wars.
+He is also active in the non-profit community, serving as a Director of the Karam Foundation, an aid organization supporting young Syrian refugees, as Treasurer of the Connecticut Bar Association, and as a director and pro bono volunteer for Lawyers for Children America.
 Sharad was awarded the Game Changer Award from the Connecticut Law Tribune in 2020, the Modern 100 Governance Award by Diligent in 2019 and the Outstanding Veteran Volunteer Award by the Stamford Chapter of the Daughters of the American Revolution in 2018.
-He is a graduate of Columbia College with a B.A. in Political Science and of Columbia University Law School with a J.D.
+He is a graduate of Columbia College with an A.B. in Political Science and of Columbia University Law School with a J.D.
 He is admitted to practice law in the State of Connecticut and the State of New York and is a solicitor in England and Wales.

 Managing Director, London Office